Matt-J-Jones/Crypt-of-the-Scarlet-Wizard/README.md

 # Crypt of the Scarlet Wizard

-Dungeon crawler written in Ruby
+Dungeon crawler written in Ruby.

-Developed as practice to learn Ruby Programming
+Developed as practice to learn Ruby Programming.

+It may never be finished.

 **WORK IN PROGRESS**